wsdmit/keyhunt/BSGSD.md

         print(f'Received reply: {reply}')
         print(f'Elapsed time: {elapsed_time} seconds')
 ```

 The previous client example only repeat 5 times the same target, change it according to your needs.

+The previous client example only repeat 5 times the same target, change it according to your needs.